williamleiby/front-end-template/README.md

 ship your front-end project with whatever you want.

 ssh.

 ftp.

 it's up to you.

-just make sure that you deploy, you leave out the 'src' folder in the '.gitignore' file. a great '.gitignore' template can be found [here](https://gist.github.com/octocat/9257657).
+just make sure that when you deploy your project, you leave out the 'src' folder in the '.gitignore' file. a nifty '.gitignore' template can be found [here](https://gist.github.com/octocat/9257657).

 ## why do any of this ? 🤨